vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/read-corpus.md

 This capability helps administrators understand the access control details and monitor the size of corpora to understand information like the amount of quota consumed.
 You can also use this information for optimizing search and storage utilization.

-For example, you can track the read and write activity of a specific corpus which can help you change the security strategy.
+For example, you can track the read and write activity of a specific corpus which can help you change your security strategy proactively.
+You noticed a corpus with an API key with read/write access that is only being used for high volume reads.
+You may decide to switch to a read-only key.

-In this case you might decide on [disabling a specific corpus](/docs/api-reference/admin-apis/corpus/update-corpus-enablement) for a particular reason.
+In another case, you might respond to a security incident by [disabling a specific corpus](/docs/api-reference/admin-apis/corpus/update-corpus-enablement) because of information returned by this endpoint.

 :::tip